hmchen47/DataScience/Notes/a08-FeatureEng.md

 + Random sample imputation
-  + taking a random observaton from the pool of available observations of the variable and using those randomly selected values to fill in the missing one
+  + taking a random observation from the pool of available observations of the variable and using those randomly selected values to fill in the missing one
   + scenario:
     + suitable for numerical and categorical variables
   + assumptions